wds4/tribal-tapestry/experiment/hypothesis.md

 ## Toxic threads

-Think of a thread as a representation of a thought or an idea.

-A toxic thread is defined as one that exacts a cost to the individual via interference with the normal functioning of the standard cognitive mode.
-Toxicity is typically achieved either by contradicting observation or engaging in logical fallacy.
-In practice, toxic threads are automatically rejected / removed by the standard cognitive mode unless they are protected and implemented by the tribal cognitive mode, in service to the tribal narrative fiction.
+Toxicity is defined by its opposition to the normal operations of the standard mode, no matter what those may be.
+A *toxic* thread is defined as a particular thought or idea (a thread), the incopporation of which incurs a *cost* to the individual via interference with the normal functioning of the standard cognitive mode.
+Toxicity is usually achieved either by contradicting observation or engaging in logical fallacy.
+By definition, a toxic thread is one that would normally be automatically rejected / removed by the usual operations of the standard cognitive mode.

 ## The game theory for why this system makes sense

 Incorporation of a toxic thread into one's psyche is a costly act of self sacrifice that is hard to fake, hard to undo, and diminishes the feasibility of defecting to enemy tribes.
-This makes it an effective indicator of tribal loyalty.
+This makes it simultaneously an _indicator_ and an _enforcement mechanism_ of tribal loyalty.